Advice

 Hips

 The bulk of a backpack’s weight, around 80%, should rest on your hips to reduce shoulder strain and fatigue.
 Most hipbelts will accommodate a range of waist sizes, ranging from 20 inches to 50 inches.
-A key consideration when fitting your hipbelt is wear the same number of layers as when you’re hiking to ensure a good fit.
+I find the best approach is, when fitting the hipbelt, is to wear the same number of layers as when you’re hiking to ensure a good fit.

 Torso